 The aim of the European Union's ambitious Marine Strategy Framework Directive is to protect more effectively the marine environment across Europe.

-The Commission also produced in 2010 a set of detailed criteria and indicators to help Member States implement the Marine Directive.
-More information on this Commission Decision on the page on Good Environmental Status.
+The Commission also produced a set of detailed criteria and methodological standards to help Member States implement the Marine Strategy Framework Directive.
+These were revised in 2017 leading to the new Commission Decision on Good Environmental Status.

 The Directive enshrines in a legislative framework the ecosystem approach to the management of human activities having an impact on the marine environment, integrating the concepts of environmental protection and sustainable use.